simonbs/SBSAnimoji/README.md

 - Record Animoji videos of up to 60 seconds.
 Previously 20 seconds.
 Thanks, [Khaos Tian](https://github.com/KhaosT)!
 - Share your Animoji videos with the native share sheet.
-- Export videos to your photo library from the native sheet sheet.
+- Export videos to your photo library from the native share sheet.
 - An example of how to use Apples AvatarKit.

 ### What you don't get